116392582/mecached/Overview.md

 *Memcached is simple yet powerful*.
 Its simple design promotes quick deployment, ease of development, and solves many problems facing large data caches.
 Its API is available for most popular languages.

-See the [http://memcached.org/about](memcached.org about page) for a brief overview.
+See the [memcached.org about page](http://memcached.org/about) for a brief overview.

 ### How Does It Work?